-The process of promotion to associate professor tenure track, professor (tenured), and/or the award of tenure, begins in the spring of 2024 for promotion and/or tenure that is to be effective July 1, 2025.
+The process of promotion to associate professor tenure track, professor (tenured), and/or the award of tenure, begins in the spring of 2025 for promotion and/or tenure that is to be effective July 1, 2026.

-- January March 2024: Department/system committees on appointments, promotion and tenure (CAPT's) review their candidates. - March 31, 2024: Faculty Candidate must submit a Declaration of Candidacy for Senior Level Promotion or the Award of Tenure to Faculty Affairs if they wish to be considered for promotion and/or tenure effective July 1, 2025. - April 28, 2024: Department recommendations for promotion and tenure, with all materials, are due in the Faculty Affairs Office.
-Of particular importance are complete referee lists, with current email addresses, and for external referees only, please include NIH data sheets/biosketches or the first 3 pages only of the CV. - May 2024: The Faculty Affairs Office reviews materials and confirms receipt with department chairs and the administrator through an email.
-The department will be notified if there are any errors or omissions. - June August, 2024: The Faculty Affairs office solicits letters of reference and receives replies. - September December 2024: The School of Medicine Committee on Appointments, Promotions, and Tenure ("CAPT") reviews candidates' files. - October 2024 January 2025: Faculty Council Steering Committee reviews the faculty CAPT recommendations for matters of equity. - November 2024 January 2025: The dean reviews each candidate's materials, adds his recommendation, and the Faculty Affairs Office forwards the materials and recommendation to the provost. - January June 2025: The provost, with the assistance of an advisory panel for certain promotions, reviews each candidate's materials, finalizes his recommendations, and forwards the files to the president for his review. - February-March 2025: Department Chairs receive copies of the SOM CAPT reviews and are notified of the Dean's recommendations for promotion candidates in their department. - June 2025: The president presents final recommendations to the university Board of Trustees.
-The board takes formal action on the nominations. - July 1, 2025: The promotions and awards of tenure approved by the board become effective.
+- January March 2025: Department/system committees on appointments, promotion and tenure (CAPT's) review their candidates. - March 31, 2025: Faculty Candidate must submit a Declaration of Candidacy for Senior Level Promotion or the Award of Tenure to Faculty Affairs to facaffrs@case.edu if they wish to be considered for promotion and/or tenure effective July 1, 2026. - April 28, 2025: Department recommendations for promotion and tenure, with all materials, are due to the Faculty Affairs Office via Interfolio.
+Of particular importance are complete referee lists, with current email addresses, and for external referees only, please include NIH data sheets/biosketches or the first 3 pages only of the CV. - May 2025: The Faculty Affairs Office reviews materials and confirms receipt with department chairs and the administrator through an email.
+The department will be notified if there are any errors or omissions. - June August 2025: The Faculty Affairs office solicits letters of reference and receives replies. - September December 2025: The School of Medicine Committee on Appointments, Promotions, and Tenure ("CAPT") reviews candidates' files. - October 2024 January 2026: Faculty Council Steering Committee reviews the faculty CAPT recommendations for matters of equity. - November 2024 January 2026: The dean reviews each candidate's materials, adds his recommendation, and the Faculty Affairs Office forwards the materials and recommendation to the provost. - January June 2026: The provost, with the assistance of an advisory panel for certain promotions, reviews each candidate's materials, finalizes his recommendations, and forwards the files to the president for his review. - February-March 2026: Department Chairs receive copies of the SOM CAPT reviews and are notified of the Dean's recommendations for promotion candidates in their department. - June 2026: The president presents final recommendations to the university Board of Trustees.
+The board takes formal action on the nominations. - July 1, 2026: The promotions and awards of tenure approved by the board become effective.